adarshkumarsingh83/java_jse/DOCUMENTS/JAVA14.md

 ### Record Keyword

 * records are final can't inherit further
+* records can't be abstracts becoz its final
 * record can't extends any class
 * record can implement the interface
 * getter of records are with name of properties example  field is -> name  then method is -> name()